bytebase/bytebase.com-old/content/docs/change-database/rollback-data-changes.md

 <hint-block type="warning">

-This feature is currently in beta.
+This feature is in beta.

 </hint-block>